KarlOfDuty/SCPDiscord/docs/Installation.md

 ### Installing the plugin

-#### Option 1: Download using the localadmin package manager
+#### Option 1: Download using the localadmin package manager (recommended)

-`p install KarlOfDuty/SCPDiscord` and restart your server.
+`p install KarlOfDuty/SCPDiscord` in the server console and restart your server.

 #### Option 2: Manual download